Frititati/GraphColoringQ1/Documentation.md

 ### Algorithm Optimization

-Following the extensive optimization from the sequential algorithm for Jones-Plassman we had a clear direction to follow in the parallized version of the algorithm.
-Initially our objective was to simply take the structure we developed in the sequential and push it to work with a couple of threads (2-3 initially).
-The reading phase (first part) and writing phase (last part) were untouched, we just wanted to focus solely on the parallization of the algorithm to avoid adding multiple complex operations at the same time.
-This was accomplised using some **std::map** splitters and some custom made barriers using **std::mutex**, were the spitters took the reading phase **std::map** and split it according to how many threads we had, where as the **std::mutex** and **std::condition_variable** were used to syncronize the threads in a barrier-like fashion.
+Following the extensive optimization from the sequential algorithm for Jones-Plassman we had a clear direction to follow in the parallelized version of the algorithm.
+Initially, our objective was to simply take the structure we developed in the sequential and push it to work with a couple of threads (2-3 initially).
+The reading phase (first part) and writing phase (last part) were untouched, we just wanted to focus solely on the parallelization of the algorithm to avoid adding multiple complex operations at the same time.
+This was accomplished using some **std::map** splitters and some custom-made barriers using **std::mutex**, were the spitters took the reading phase **std::map** and split it according to how many threads we had, whereas the **std::mutex** and **std::condition_variable** were used to synchronize the threads in a barrier-like fashion.
 We recognized that the **std::vector** (specifically in this case `node_color`) is thread-safe if all threads are solely reading (no one can write), and is also thread-safe if threads are all writing at the same time (no one can read) but on different sectors (no overlaps in writing).
 This meant that we had to create barriers-like functions which would enable threads to only read or only write (their specified sector).

 ```c++
 void wait_single(int name) {